moorepants/dissertation/_sources/motioncapture.txt

 Towed
    The towed experiments were the same as the normal except that a rope was attached to the headtube of the bicycle and attached to the front railing of the treadmill.
 This allowed the rider to not have to pedal.
-The rider keep the cranks horizontal and was left to choose which foot he wanted forward.
+The rider kept the cranks horizontal and was left to choose which foot he wanted forward.
-   The rope could potentially applied lateral forces to the frame if the rider drifted too much laterally.
-We may have held the rope and moved left and right.
+   The rope could have potentially applied lateral forces to the frame if the rider drifted too much laterally, but we also held the rope taught and moved left and right to lessen the effect.
 Line tracking
    The line tracking manuever was the same at the normal manuever except that the rider was instructed to keep his front wheel on a line we drew on the